-A legacy shale play in south-central Oklahoma geographically similar to the Bakken, Marcellus and Eagle Ford shales could add 1.8 million boe to Continental Resources Inc. reserves in the next few years, the management team disclosed last week.
+Continental Resources Inc. disclosed Tuesday that it has begun reworking a legacy shale play in south-central Oklahoma geographically similar to the Bakken, Marcellus and Eagle Ford shales that could add 1.8 million boe to its reserves in the next few years.

 The Oklahoma City-based producer in recent years has made its name and fortune in the Bakken Shale, but it hasn’t been concentrating its talents in just one place.
 The Bakken, said CEO Harold Hamm, “provided a large amount of comfort and reliability to our new five-year plan.”

 With some operational stability now in place, Continental has been amassing acreage in other stealth plays over the past couple of years, including close to 170,600 acres of land in the SCOOP, which the company described as an “oil-rich” play within the Anadarko Basin.
 According to exploration chief Jack Stark, the SCOOP has “one of the thickest, best quality resource shale reservoirs in the country,” with up to 400-foot oil-rich shale and a “dual reservoir target” for liquids.

 SCOOP is “premium Woodford,” six times the reservoir volume of the Cana field, said Stark.
 Continental now sees the potential for 1.8 billion boe net reserve from 2,200 drilling locations.
 The land mass is estimated to be 25-50% oil and 60-75% total liquids.
 Based on 80-acre spacing, $350/Mcf gas and $90/bbl oil, Continental’s rate of return for SCOOP now is estimated at 40-55%.